-The first US stimulus checks for Americans abroad have been sent out in March 2020.
-Then, in 2021 a second check was released in January, and the third round happened in March.
-As the pandemic continues, there is still a dire need to restore the American economy and families’ pockets.
+The first US stimulus checks for Americans abroad were sent out in March 2020.
+Then, in 2021 a second check was released in January, and the third round happened in March 2021.

 Here at MyExpatTaxes, we understand how important stimulus checks are for the lives of Americans abroad.
 Make sure you check this page frequently to read updates about these necessary cash relief payments!

 2022 Latest Updates